koendv/hyp2mat/README.md

 ## See also

 hyp2mat is command-line only.
-For graphical, menu-driven Hyperlynx import see [pcb-rnd](http://repo.hu/projects/pcb-rnd/), a printed circuit board editor.
+For graphical, menu-driven Hyperlynx import see
+* [pcb-rnd](http://repo.hu/projects/pcb-rnd/), a printed circuit board editor which reads and writes Hyperlynx files.
+* [FreeCAD-PCB](https://eaglepcb2freecad.sourceforge.io/), for import into FreeCAD.